The government publishes regularly updated guidance to help individuals and businesses know what to do following the end of transition.

 Information for businesses and employers

-The government provides advice on doing business with Europe following the end of transition, including a checklist for your business.
-If you would like to know more and join a future Department for Business, Energy and Industrial Strategy (BEIS) business forum either online or in person, contact email@example.com.
+The government provides guidance for businesses following the end of transition, including a checklist for your business.
+If you would like to know more and join a future Department for Business, Energy and Industrial Strategy (BEIS) business forum either online or in person, contact firstname.lastname@example.org.

 The Cambridgeshire and Peterborough Growth Hub provides local advice for businesses and employers, funded by the Cambridgeshire and Peterborough Combined Authority.